11 Traveller reviews from Holiday Watchdog

 "arrived at le sultan on 30/09/12 for a two week stay all/inc,wasnt sure about this hotel from reading other reviews we normally go to turkey,it was our 30th wedding anniversary so was hoping for something a little special.arrived just after 9pm dining room was closed but reception staff made sure we got something to eat after we checked in,reception area is nice like most hotels in tunisia,our room on 3rd floor was a sea view room with balcony,which included 2 sun loungers,table and chairs,and large umbrella,handy if you wanted to sunbathe privatly,the room was very clean and kept that way all time we were there.towels were changed regulary,pity the mini bar in the room was empty,being all/inc they could have filled it with water,and soft drinks.food was edible always hot but a bit repetative,fair selection of drinks all which had to be signed for which took time as the waiters werent the quickest ive seen,but were charming most of the time.nice gardens watered daily,beach was about 50 to 60 yards to the right of gardens reached by a small walkway,didnt use it much as was allways hassled by guys trying to sell you you cheap cigarettes etc.we found all the staff very nice and allways willing to help ,with the exception of the maitre de in dinning room who never seemed to talk with the guests only the staff,the spa is very nice lots of treatments available,including teeth whitning,Â£100 takes about 1 hour,plastic surgery,and botox,none of which i tried,wife had a relaxant tonic massage 45dt about Â£18.00 for 30 mins said she felt great after it,no a la carte bit of a let down..they do have horse riding in the grounds with well kept horses,outside the hotel was dirty rubbish everywhere,just a few shops 5 in all..all selling the same stuff..taxis were cheap and on the meter,to go to yasmine hammamet where the marina and nice shops are will cost about 10dt Â£4.00 well worth it as there is nowhere ouside the hotel to go for a walk..animation team tried there best but some of the shows were awfull, they were however very good with the kids..all in all quite a good holiday got the sun tan i went for as it was exceptionly hot this year in oct.would i go back ? to tunisia yes to le sultan no "

-- Travel date: Mon 22nd of October 2012
+- Travel date: 22nd October 2012

 Great Beach Vacation

+"Hotel Le Sultan exceeded our expectations.
+The staff was friendly and eager the please.
+The lobby and rooms were well decorated and clean.
+The pool and beach were well maintained and picturesque.
+The buffet breakfast and dinner selections were tasty and well priced.
 Overall this hotel is a great value and a good choice for a beach getaway.
 We enjoyed watching the sunset from our balcony."

-- Travel date: Tue 21st of October 2008
+- Travel date: 21st October 2008

 Excellent 7 Day break